jayoungs/Elevate-Electronics-Pandemic-Sales-Analysis/README.md

   * Surveying customers after their purchase or people who didn’t buy, and/or
   * Using customers' website/app behavior and marketing email behavior.
 * Further investigate on why our best marketing channel, direct marketing, failed to bring more new customers and invest more resources into it if necessary.
-* Develop tailored promotions for members with low engagement based on the fact that:
+* Develop tailored promotions for registered users with low engagement based on the fact that:
   * Among customers who created accounts and then made a purchase later, only 13$ of them
       * 83% of customers who created accounts purchased products within three months, including 13% of those who did in less than one month.
       * 269 registered customers with no purchase history yet.